Kachachan/LibreEHR/INSTALL.md

   * Session variables
   * PHP libcurl support (optional for operation, mandatory for billing)

-4. If installing on Linux, make sure these dependencies are met:
+4. Make sure these dependencies are met:
 ```
 apache2
 mysql-server (or if using mariadb, then use 'mariadb-server' instead)